tlu8592/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  A closure involves a function that consist of variables and another function nested within it.
+The return function of the nested function is the closure.

 2. Study the following code, then answer the questions below.

 ```js